andalm/TestComposer/README.md

 TestComposer
 ============

-This is an example for the use Composer on our poject
+This is an example for the use Composer in our poject